 Chicken Stock Pot

-Peel and chop the onion in half through the root, then very thinly slice into half moon shapes.
+Peel and chop the onions in half through the root, then very thinly slice into half moon shapes.
 Peel and finely chop the garlic.
 Wash the leeks and finely chop into 1cm discs.
-Peel and chop the carrot into less than ½cm cubes.
+Peel and chop the carrots into less than ½cm cubes.
 Finely chop the tarragon leaves (discarding the stalk).

-Heat 1 tbsp of oil in a large frying pan over medium-high heat.
-Mix the flour with ¼ tsp of salt and pepper, dip the thighs in and pat off any excess flour.
+Heat 2 tbsp of oil in a large frying pan over medium-high heat.
+LH: Mix the flour with 1/2 tsp of salt and pepper, dip the thighs in and pat off any excess flour.
 Add to the pan and allow to colour for 3-4 mins on one side, turn over and cook for 1 minute and then remove.
 Tip: The flour will help to tenderise the chicken and thicken the sauce later.

 Mash the potatoes once they are cooked and drained.
-Add half your carton of milk, a pinch of salt, pepper and 1 tbsp of butter (if you have some in the fridge).
+Add 1/4 tsp of salt, pepper, 5 tbsp of milk and 2 tbsp of butter (if you have some in the fridge).

 Serve the chicken stew on top of your creamy mash.